2022-2023 Undergraduate & Graduate Catalog

 Catalog Limitations and Guarantees

 A student may graduate under the catalog in effect at the time of his or her initial registration as a degree-seeking student at Grand Valley or under any succeeding catalog.
-However, no student may graduate under the requirements of a catalog that is more than eight years old.
+However, if a student doesn't fulfill all requirements for the degree within a period of eight consecutive years, they will need to move to a newer catalog year.
+(For example, a student whose initial registration falls during the 2020-21 catalog, must move to a newer catalog if they have not completed their program of study by the end of the 2027-28 academic year).
 A student cannot declare a course, program, or degree once it has been discontinued even if it existed at the time of the student's entry.

 Graduate Academic Policies and Regulations

 Full-time graduate students register for nine or more credit hours per semester.
-For financial aid purposes, half-time graduate students register for four and one-half credit hours per semester.
-Permission from the dean of the appropriate college is required for more than 15 credit hours per semester.
+For financial aid purposes, half-time graduate students must register for at least four and one-half credit hours per semester.
+Permission from the dean of the appropriate academic college is required for more than 15 credit hours per semester.